zhengyangqiu/zhengyangqiu/README.md

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/zhengyangqiu/)

+A Junior computing graudate student specializing in JavaScript and Java technologies and AWS.
+Professional experience with the technologies listed in the toolbox below.

+I enjoy coding for fun😋 and making toy projects🎈.

+Looking forward to reaching and knowing more people by working together.

 <!--
 **zhengyangqiu/zhengyangqiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.